 It should also be noted that anyone across the globe, with the right computing equipment, which is sometimes just a laptop, can become a miner for cryptocurrency (or at least join a pool, as in Bitcoin's case).

-Today, the Bitcoin network is secured by over twenty thousand quadrillion calculations per second, by servers all across the world.
+Today, the Bitcoin network is secured by over ten quintillion calculations per second, by servers all across the world.
 This makes it the largest computing network in the world, by far.

 Comparison.
 Hashing power is a strange thing.
 What does it really mean?
 We can compare Bitcoin’s hashrate growth, for example, to that of other blockchains.
 But we can also compare it to other systems in the physical world.
 One way to do this is by looking at the growth rates of Bitcoin and other blockchains' hashing power.
 The first trend provided above is relatively simple, which is the annual rate of hashrate growth (in blue, right axis), graphed continuously each day, over the existence of the network.

-Notice how in Bitcoin’s early years, the lifetime CAGR of its hashing power was well over 10,000%.
+Notice how in Bitcoin’s early years, the running doubling time of its hashrate was well under 30 days.
+It consistently occurred that each day’s compound growth rate was well over 10,000%.
 This figure is beyond enormous.
 This rate has fallen since then, but that is to be expected, as the network's base has grown larger and more secure by the day.
-Yet even today, the lifetime CAGR of Bitcoin's hashrate is well over 1,000%.
-Annually.
-Compounded.
-Compared to pretty much anything else in the global economy (GDP growth, population growth, inflation growth, price growth, user growth, etc.) this compounded trend is an unbelievably large figure.
-Another way to put this is that on balance, the Bitcoin hashrate has doubled every 60-70 days.
+Compared to pretty much anything else in the global economy (GDP growth, population growth, inflation growth, price growth, user growth, etc.) this compounded trend is unbelievably fast.
 Over its lifetime, then, Bitcoin has thus exhibited faster growth than even Moore's law.
 The author suggests the rate of cellular replacement (admittedly, a fairly incomparable system) as one of the few things in nature which grows at a faster rate than the Bitcoin network.

-This is just one metric showing the tremendous power, interest and security that is behind the Bitcoin network and the idea of blockchain.
-Notice various other blockchains have incredible lifetime compound annual growth rates as well.
+This is just one metric showing the tremendous power, interest and security that is behind the Bitcoin network.